loggedin/numerical-methods/README.md

 ## simpson.py

-This module calculates the definite integral of a function using Simpson's rule.
+This script calculates the definite integral of a function using Simpson's rule.
 A curve is plotted showing the relative error in the numerical method against the number of panels used.

 	python3 simpson.py